For the most up-to-date news, follow us on Facebook!

 This training focused on different methods of removing a trapped victim efficiently and safely.

 Machinery Rescue training was held at McCutchanville Station 5 with firefighters from McCutchanville Fire Department, German Township Fire Department, and Evansville Fire Department.
 During this course, rescuers learned how to use different tools and techniques for removing limbs from objects and machinery.

 Members enrolled in the Module B class traveled to Ohio Township Fire Department and learned how to respond to a Hazardous Material spill.

-Training on January 16th began with two phases.
+Training began with two phases.
 Phase 1 included gear drills.
 Phase 2 contained proper response and patient care during a large incident.